arvidjohansson83/Modular_Trading_Architecture/docs/session_module.md

 - If `OrderType = LIMIT` and `EMA_fast > EMA_slow` → **Sell Limit**
 - If `OrderType = LIMIT` and `EMA_fast < EMA_slow` → **Buy Limit**

-This ensures deterministic behavior without requiring the user to manually select the specific pending order.
+This ensures **deterministic behaviour** without requiring the user to manually select the specific pending order.

 ---